Soyweiser/CDDA-Wiki-Scripts/README.md

 ## bionics.py

-Data is copied to clipboard, used for the Bionics, does not work on faulty bionics.
+Data is copied to clipboard, used for the Bionics, does not work on faulty bionics, or bionics without a CBM.
 Those are different (as they lack an item equivalent).

 ## bionicsFaulty.py

-Data is copied to clipboard, used for the Faulty Bionics, do not use on normal bionics.
+Data is copied to clipboard, used for the Faulty Bionics, or bionics without a CBM item, which means they cannot be directly installed, do not use on normal bionics (with a direct CBM).

 ## bionicsList.py

 Data is copied to clipboard, used for the http://cddawiki.chezzo.com/cdda_wiki/index.php?title=Bionics generates the non faulty bionics list, if used without a command line argument, and if the command True is given, will list the faulty bionics.

+### Note
+'Microreactor Upgrade CBM' is an exception here, will need to be manually fixed.

 ## materialresistances.py